geekyclarkey/homeassistant/howto_guides/changing_tv_channels_with_alexa/README.md

 # How to change TV channels with your Alexa

 ## Purchase the components
 Obviously as of the nature of my GitHub you will need Homeassistant.
-[Click Here](https://www.home-assistant.io/) to find out more about Homeassistant
+[Click Here](https://www.home-assistant.io/) to find out more about Homeassistant.
 Below are links to the devices i used.
 [Broadlink RM Mini](https://www.banggood.com/Broadlink-Black-Bean-Smart-Home-Wifi-Remote-IR-Controller-Universal-Appliances-Smart-Control-p-1049494.html?p=VJ050124584579201809&custlinkid=605494&cur_warehouse=CN)
 [Amazon Echo](https://www.amazon.es/echo-dot-3-generacion-altavoz-inteligente-con-alexa-tela-de-color-antracita/dp/B07PHPXHQS/ref=sr_1_3?__mk_es_ES=%C3%85M%C3%85%C5%BD%C3%95%C3%91&keywords=echo&qid=1575247703&smid=A1AT7YVPFBWXBL&sr=8-3)